ArrCee76/magnetar/README.md

 - **RDT Client** (self-hosted Real-Debrid proxy with category routing)
 - **Local torrent client** (qBittorrent, Deluge, Transmission, etc.)

 **Batch Processing:** Detect multiple hashes on a single page and view them in a structured table.
-Select exactly what you want and send them to your provider in one go—perfect for grabbing entire seasons or collections.
+Select exactly what you want and send them to your provider in one go, perfect for grabbing entire seasons or collections.

 **Download History:** Keep track of everything you've sent to your providers.
 This helps manage batch downloads and ensures you don't lose track of recent grabs.